-Bell’s palsy is a medical condition that results in immediate facial paralysis on one side of the face.
+Bell’s Palsy is a medical condition that results in immediate facial paralysis on one side of the face.
 The paralysis can cause people to experience facial drooping and impact their sense of taste.
 Bell’s palsy can also make it difficult for patients to create saliva and tears.

 The National Institute of Neurological Disorders and Stroke (NIH) points out that Bell’s palsy impacts approximately 40,000 Americans annually.
 However, many Bell’s palsy myths persist that cause people to forgo treatment.

-At The Facial Paralysis Institute, we’re here to educate individuals about Bell’s palsy and it’s short- and long-term effects.
+At The Facial Paralysis Institute, we’re here to educate individuals about Bell’s palsy and its short- and long-term effects.
 As such, we’re ready to put common Bell’s palsy myths to rest.

 5 Bell’s Palsy Myths You Need to Know About